Topical Research

 Key points:

-- Each button shows a credit estimate before you confirm the run.
+- Each step in the Generate Bar shows a credit estimate before you confirm the run.

-- Editing the table by hand is free.
+- Editing the outline by hand is free.

 - Larger outlines cost more to generate, especially when using heavier models.